whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.MaxZoneLevelEnable`` - Nerf any creature over the zone recommended questing level, provided they are allied to Alliance or Horde.  **This includes village guards and flight masters.**

+- ``NerfHerder.ForceFactionPvPEnable`` - Nerf any creature over the zone recommended questing level, provided they are allied to Alliance or Horde.  **This includes village guards and flight masters.**

 ## The Vision

 On a server with only a few players, and no chance to do battlegrounds to accumulate honor, I want to make raiding enemy villages and towns a fun thing to do on a quiet evening.